 What Is the Process Like for Adopting My Stepchild?

-There are several important steps to take when filing for the adoption of your stepchild.
-First, the court will request a number of legal and personal documents, such as:
+There are several important steps to take when filing for the adoption of your stepchild in Tulsa, OK.
+First, the court will request several legal and personal documents, such as:

 • The marriage license for you and your spouse